+La Trobe Financial may also consider in future reporting periods the following:

-- Noting this is the third year of reporting under the Act, a management post implementation review of our policy, processes and procedures will be undertaken in FY23 to support any short to medium term improvements over future reporting periods.
-This may consider: - (i) review of the Modern Slavery Policy and its alignment to the United Nation Guiding Principles on Business and Human Rights - (ii) reviewing the high-level mapping of our supply chain to re-confirm the identification of our direct and indirect suppliers and those risks within our supply chain outlined in this statement. - (iii) continued development of our supplier risk assessment methodology and simplified approach to determine high, medium and low risk suppliers. - (iv) further measures to support due diligence and supplier management procedures to more effectively manage third-party suppliers, improve engagement, whilst maintaining an appropriate risk-based approach. - (v) further embedding our Supplier Code of Conduct (risk-based issuance) and enhancing our Supplier Questionnaire to ensure both documents remain appropriate and aligned to our risk assessment approach. - (vi) continued refinement of our annual online training module, where appropriate.
-This will also consider the inclusion of all La Trobe Financial employees to complete.
+- (i) continued review of the high-level mapping of our supply chain to re-confirm the identification of our direct and indirect suppliers and those risks within our supply chain outlined in this Statement. - (ii) development of further measures to support due diligence and supplier management procedures to enhance management of and/or improve engagement with third-party suppliers, whilst maintaining an appropriate risk-based approach. - (iii) continued refinement of the annual online training module, where appropriate.
+This will also consider the need to broaden coverage of La Trobe Financial employees required to complete.